thecodinguru/Snake-Game/README.md

             NOTE: I randomly mutated parent snake weights with 1%,2%,3%,4%,5%,7% deviation (random selection) and created 15 child snakes.

                   JUST PLAY WITH THE MUTATIONS AS MUCH AS YOU WANT!
 HAVE FUN!
-MAKE AS MANY OF YOUR COMBINATIONS AS POSSIBLE!
+MAKE AS MANY OF YOUR OWN COMBINATIONS AS POSSIBLE!

 9. Test the child snakes performance and again select the top performers and repeat from step 7